GovTechSG/techpass-user-docs/docs/onboard-public-officers-using-non-se-machines.md

 <details>
   <summary>How to set up security verification for WOG account?</summary>

-  Public officers need to set up security verification(multi-factor authentication) for their Whole-of-Government(WOG) account to access Singapore Tech Stack (SGTS) services and tools from their GMD device.
+  Public officers need to set up security verification(multi-factor authentication) for their Whole-of-Government(WOG) account to access Singapore Government Technology Stack (SGTS) services and tools from their GMD device.

   If you do not have a GMD or do not intend to access SGTS services using GMD, skip this step and proceed to **Onboard to TechPass**.